davbol/agenticAIshenanigans/pages/article.md

 ## Approach 2: The MCP Server as a Tool Provider

 The second approach is to expose the API as a "tool" that any authorized agent can use.
-Here, the Model Context Protocol (MCP - see 2) from Antropic is used.
+Here, the Model Context Protocol (MCP [3]) from Antropic is used.
 The MCP Server acts as a standard approach for accessing the tool - in this case, the API.
 It doesn't add conversational intelligence itself but provides a standardized way for agents to discover and execute functions.

 ### Overview